blaketenantwatson/ssh_integration/README.md

 This integration was made for the purposes of remote POE (Power Over Ethernet) control, and modification may be needed for it to work for other applications.

+## Installation
+### HACS Method
+Install the HACS add-on through the HASS add-on store.
+In the Integrations tab, press the 3 dots, and Custom repositories.
+Paste this into the link: `https://github.com/blaketenantwatson/ssh_integration`, and select intergration, and then add.
+You can now click on ssh integration in the Integrations tab, and then click download.
+Everything should now be setup.

+### Manual Method
 To get started clone this repository into `/config/`, so that the files are stored at:
 ```
 /config/custom_components/ssh/__init__.py